jsiddique/facets_example/README.md

+## Generating atlas image file and metadata for Facets Dive in Colab
+Just need to download and open colab_fashion_MNIST_atlas_generation.ipynb in Colab to generate the atlas and metadata.

-# Examples of how to use Facets Dive to explore datasets
+## Examples of how to use Facets Dive to explore datasets

 ## Setting up